arturscheiner/dgb-gitsync/README.md

 	E.g. -> dgb-gs -h
 ```

-### Obs: This option just work when running ./dgb-gs inside the repo cloned folder.
+### Obs: This option just shows, when running ./dgb-gs inside the repo cloned folder.

 ```
 about this script
-d	Deploy this script into a directory
+i   Install this script into a directory
-	E.g. -> sudo ./dgb-gs -d /usr/local/bin
+	E.g. -> sudo ./dgb-gs -i /usr/local/bin
 ```